 NEW requirements for 2020 school-leavers

-The University Entrance standard requirements have changed for students studying at high school in 2020.
+The University Entrance standard requirements changed for students who studied at high school in 2020.

 The new requirements* are:

 12 credits in three approved subjects (approved subjects are listed on NZQA’s website)

 Literacy: 10 credits at Level 2 or above, made up of: